Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: Problem formulation

 The time-periodic and spatially elliptic operator reads

 where $c$ denotes the wave speed in the background medium and $n(x,t)$ the refractive index.
-Throughout this manuscript, we assume that $\kappa(x,t)$ is regular in time, $T$-periodic for some $T>0$ and has a fixed sign (see the assumption \eqref{assumpt-kappa}).
+Throughout this manuscript, we assume that $\kappa(x,t)$ is regular in time, $T$-periodic for some $T>0$ and is positive (see assumption \eqref{assumpt-kappa}).

 The model problem is completed with one of the two following boundary conditions: Firstly, we consider absorbing boundary conditions, namely